blain1995/100DaysOfCode/logs/days1to10.md

 ### Thoughts

 Pretty much the same as yesterday, I was quite tired today so maybe it was for the best!
 Excited for tomorrow :)

+## Day 3: 3rd March 2021

+I realise I wanted to keep this seperate from work but I used my 1 hour of #100daysofcode time to debug some code and create some interactive figures for my thesis using the plotly module in python.
+I really enjoyed this as I'm used to plotting figures using ggplot in R, or if I do use python I use matplotlib or seaborn.
+This was a nice change!

+Haven't made code public as it's currently in a privite thesis repository - will make it public once I submit!